Generic Name: lorazepam (oral) (lor A ze pam)

 Before taking this medicine

-It is dangerous to try and purchase lorazepam on the Internet or from vendors outside of the United States.
+It is dangerous to purchase lorazepam on the Internet or from vendors outside the United States.
 Medications distributed from Internet sales may contain dangerous ingredients, or may not be distributed by a licensed pharmacy.
-Samples of lorazepam purchased on the Internet have been found to contain haloperidol (Haldol), a potent antipsychotic drug with dangerous side effects.
-For more information, contact the U.S. Food and Drug Administration (FDA) or visit www.fda.gov/buyonlineguide.
+The sale and distribution of lorazepam outside the U.S. does not comply with the regulations of the Food and Drug Administration (FDA) for the safe use of this medication.

 How should I take lorazepam?